Routledge – 2013 – 178 pages

 Never before has rural crime been examined comprehensively, using any kind of theoretical approach, whether critical or otherwise.
 Rural Criminology does both, pulling together in one short volume the diverse array of empirical research under the theoretical umbrella of a critical perspective.
 This book will be of interest to those studying or researching in the fields of rural crime, critical criminology and sociology.

 "Donnermeyer and DeKeseredy make a convincing case that critical criminology offers a theoretical frame that links macro-level issues to micro-level behaviors, and provide an important synthesis of conceptual and empirical studies of rural crime.
 The authors offer a counterpoint to traditional approaches to criminology but also construct an excellent argument for including ecological and structural factors to help understand crime in rural settings.
-Rural sociologists and criminologists will find this volume both relevant and challenging."
+Rural sociologists and criminologists will find this volume both relevant and challenging.
+Highly recommended."

 – A. A. Hickey, Western Carolina University, Choice Magazine